shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

   * Identifying how current conditions compare to historical precipitation (or drought) patterns can provide city planners with valuable insight for water resource management, agriculture, and other sectors.
   * For this question, you would want to calculate and summarize data for the current season, but then you would also to compare these results with totals or averages from past seasons.
 This is another question that requires looking at patterns, so make sure you analyze many years of data (at least 20-30, but ideally more years).
   * You could modify this question by using a specific drought index (e.g. the Standardized Precipitation Index), analyzing average number of occurrences of precipitation during specific months, or focusing on total, average, max/min amounts of precipitation seen during specific months.
-#### Example questions: Alternative fuel station data
-* **What is the current geographic coverage of alternative fuel stations in the U.S. for different types of chargers (Level 1, Level 2, and DC Fast)?**
-  * This information can help government policymakers identify locations that would benefit from additional stations and make decisions regarding incentives and infrastructure investments.
-  * To answer this question, you could look at the number of stations in each state and the particular types of chargers available at each location.
-Level 1 Chargers are the slowest (better for overnight stays), Level 2 Chargers are faster (nice for workplaces, malls, grocery stores, hotels, etc), and DC Fast Chargers are the fastest (for commercial/industrial locations, often near major highways).
-  * You could modify this question by looking at more specific geographic locations (cities, zip codes, latitude/longitude), comparing the availability of different types of chargers in those locations, and identifying states that have the best (or worst) availability for each type of charger.
-* **How accessible are alternative fuel stations in the U.S.?**
-  * This information can help alternative fuel vehicle owners have a better idea of what options are available for their next road trip, or give potential alternative fuel vehicle owners an idea of what options will be available for their regular driving activities.
-  * To answer this question, you could look at specific attributes (e.g. public/private, hours open, how many charge ports are at each location, what types of charge ports are available, what the cost is at each location), and identify a count of locations or a percentage of locations that are most accessible (e.g. public, open 24 hours daily, have more than 2 charge ports available, if charging is free, etc).
-  * You could modify this question by looking at specific geographic locations (e.g. states), or facility types (e.g. parking garage, shopping center, hotel, etc).
-* **What is the annual percentage growth rate of alternative fuel stations in the U.S., and how does the growth rate in different states compare?**
-  * This information can help the general public understand both the current charging/fueling options and the potential options that will be available in the future based on growth trends.
-  * To answer this question, you could [calculate the growth rate](https://pages.uoregon.edu/rgp/PPPM613/class8a.htm) between two years and identify states which have the highest (or lowest) growth rate.
-  * You could modify this question by looking at different periods of time in specific locations or focusing on the growth of specific types of charging (e.g. Level 2 vs DC Fast).<br>

 You are not required to use my example questions -- ultimately, I want you to choose something that interests you!
 However, be aware that some questions may be difficult or impossible to answer with the available datasets.
 Keep these ideas in mind for things to avoid in choosing your research question: